Targeted analysis program seeks quick answers to pressing health care questions

-Kaiser Permanente’s Rapid Analysis Program fuels research collaborations to answer questions that can improve patient care.
+Kaiser Permanente’s Targeted Analysis Program fuels research collaborations to answer questions that can improve patient care.

 An innovative program based at the Kaiser Permanente Division of Research is breaking down barriers between researchers and clinical leadership, allowing them to work together on short-term projects that can directly and quickly impact care.

-The Rapid Analysis Program is a unique funding mechanism set up by The Permanente Medical Group to support research analyses that are valuable to both the clinical operations side and to researchers.
+The Targeted Analysis Program (formerly known as Rapid Analysis Program) is a unique funding mechanism set up by The Permanente Medical Group to support research analyses that are valuable to both the clinical operations side and to researchers.
 The program has funded eight projects since its creation in 2013, on topics such as communication with diabetes patients, quality gaps in guidelines-based care for cancer, surgical quality monitoring, and electronic cigarette use.

 “I think we’ve shown that we’re filling a real need, and I would love to continue to expand the clinical areas addressed by the projects we fund,” said Julie Schmittdiel, PhD, program director at the Division of Research.